Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri Performance Insights

-- The Missouri Tigers' +173 scoring differential (outscoring opponents by 5.1 points per game) is a result of scoring 79.4 points per game (23rd in college basketball) while giving up 74.3 per outing (297th in college basketball).
+- The Missouri Tigers have a +173 scoring differential, topping opponents by 5.1 points per game.
+They're putting up 79.4 points per game to rank 23rd in college basketball and are allowing 74.3 per contest to rank 297th in college basketball.

-- Missouri loses the rebound battle by 6.5 boards on average. it records 27.6 rebounds per game, which ranks 355th in college basketball, while its opponents pull down 34.1 per contest.
+- The 27.6 rebounds per game Missouri averages rank 355th in the nation, and are 6.5 fewer than the 34.1 its opponents grab per outing.

 - Missouri hits 9.4 three-pointers per game (22nd in college basketball), while its opponents have made 8.7 on average.

-- Missouri wins the turnover battle by 5.7 per game, committing 10.6 (51st in college basketball) while its opponents average 16.3.
+- Missouri has come up on top in the turnover battle by 5.7 turnovers per game, committing 10.6 (51st in college basketball play) while forcing 16.3 (eighth in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.